Lazy loading (also known as on-demand loading) is a strategy for optimizing online information on a website or a web app.

 Second, sluggish loading may impact a website’s search engine ranking due to poor categorization of the unloaded material.

 Instead of Lazy Loading photos or videos immediately, why not load them slowly?

 Because you might be loading data that the user would never see.
 This is an issue for several reasons:

 Loading data that the customer will never view might waste money on restricted data plans.

 Processing time, battery life, and other system components are all wasted.
-The browser must interpret a media resource after it has been downloaded and present its information in the viewport.
+After downloading it, the browser must interpret a media resource and present its information in the viewport.

 Starting page load time, starting page weight, and system resource usage are all reduced by lazy-loading graphics and video, improving efficiency.

 Lazy-loading pictures and video, when used carefully, may significantly reduce your site’s initial load time and page payloads.
 Users will not pay wasteful network activity or processing expenses for media content they will never access, but they will be able to see such materials if they so want.

 Lazy-loading is one of the most effective methods for improving the site’s performance.
 It’s an acceptable technique to save unneeded downloads if your site has a lot of online images, and if you want to learn more about this technique, head to Seahawk Media.
 It would be much appreciated by your site’s users and project stakeholders!